gethomepage/homepage/docs/widgets/authoring/translations.md

 All text and numerical content in widgets should be translated and localized.
 English is the default language, and other languages can be added via [Crowdin](https://crowdin.com/project/gethomepage).

-The Homepage community prides itself on being multilingual, and we strongly encourage you to add translations for your widgets.

 ## Translations

 Homepage uses the [next-i18next](https://github.com/i18next/next-i18next) library to handle translations.
 This library provides a set of hooks and utilities to help you localize your widgets, and Homepage has extended this library to support additional features.